Eastern Balochi dialects: Consonants

 In Eastern Balochi, it is noted that the stop and glide consonants may also occur as aspirated allophones in word initial position as [pʰ tʰ ʈʰ t͡ʃʰ kʰ] and [wʱ].
 Allophones of stops in postvocalic position include for voiceless stops, [f θ x] and for voiced stops [β ð ɣ]. /n l/ are also dentalized as [n̪ l̪].
 The complete set off, ʃ, β, x, ɣ, ǧ, it is present as regular phonemes in eastern balochi.
 In Eastern Hill Baluchi, θ and ’ from postvocalic t and d; and intervocalic b tends to become v.

 Syllable

 In Eastern Balochi, the last heavy syllable of a word is stressed.
 Complex verbs and preposition + noun are treated as a unit as far as stress is concerned.

 Grammar

 The grammar of Eastern Balochi is similar to the grammar of other dialects of the Balochi language.

-The Balochi ending for the Oblique plural of nouns is -ān, characteristic of Western Iranian languages.
-It collectives suffix -gal, and used as a plural suffix.
-Verbs with infinitives in -a ˙g, words in -¯a¯o (i.e. /-¯ab/, corresponding to non Eastern -¯ab, e.g. xar¯a¯o < xar¯ab "bad".
+The ending for the oblique plural of nouns is -ān, which is characteristic of Western Iranian languages.
+It uses the collective suffix -gal, which can function as a plural suffix.